gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/kit-glossary.rst

 .. glossary::

    Channel
       Channel (more precisely called C-Channel) is aluminum that is in the profile of a C. (It is also sometimes called U-Channel.)
-Channel, along with :term:`extrusion <Extrusion>`, is the most common structural build element in FTC\ |reg|, and is found in Tetrix, REV, Actobotics, and goBILDA kits.
+Channel, along with :term:`extrusion <Extrusion>`, is the most common structural build element in FTC\ |reg|, and is found in goBILDA, REV, Actobotics, and other kits.

       Channel is fixed pitch, which means that there are pre-drilled holes that limit mounting to finite locations.
 It can be used to easily construct drivetrains; however, be aware that :term:`gear <Gear>` and :term:`chain <Chain>` mesh may not be with channel.